Puls (content network)

-Puls ("Pulse") is a German, public radio station owned and operated by the Bayerischer Rundfunk (BR).
-It is a youth-oriented program which makes heavy use of social media and also broadcasts music beyond the mainstream.
-It replaced On3-radio on 15 May 2013.
-The station's YouTube channels have more than 2 million subscribers and 850 million views combined.
-Puls is a digital-only station and is not available via FM broadcasting.
+Puls ("Pulse") is a German, youth-oriented content network owned and operated by Bavarian public broadcaster Bayerischer Rundfunk (BR).
+It is youth-oriented and makes heavy use of social media and also promotes bands and artists from Bavaria and is present at festivals, clubs and concerts.
+The network's YouTube channels have more than 2 million subscribers and 850 million views combined.